apidae-tourisme/apidae-php/README.md

 - `projectId`: Corresponding projectId;
 - `baseUrl`: Not mandatory, useful if you want to hit pre-production i.e.;
 - `OAuthClientId`: Only for Metadata, a valid OAuth Client Id;
-- `OAuthSecret`: Only for Metadata, the corresponding secret.
+- `OAuthSecret`: Only for Metadata, the corresponding secret;
+- `timeout`: Float describing the timeout of the request in seconds;
+- `connectTimeout`: Float describing the number of seconds to wait while trying to connect to the server;
+- `proxy`: [String or array to specify](http://guzzle.readthedocs.org/en/latest/clients.html#proxy) an HTTP proxy (like `http://username:password@192.168.16.1:42`).

 #### Handling errors